cpa4001/COP3003_IntegrationProject/README.md

 - Users shall be able to create user stories
 - Users shall be able to look up user stories created
 - System shall be able to save user stories to a csv file
+- Users should be able to continuosly perform the above until exiting the program

 ## Getting Started